Lily of Laguna: In popular culture

 The full song is performed by Tom Finglass in the 1940 film You Will Remember which tells the story of Leslie Stuart's life.

 The song was ordered to be played over the air from the pre-American Forces Network facilities in London during World War Two at a precise time, say 1307 hours, 1:07 p.m.
 Possibly, the tune was a signal to the French underground or some other group in German-held territory.

 The chorus only version is sung spontaneously by a group of British soldiers (led by Stanley Holloway) on the eve of action in the 1944 wartime drama 'The Way Ahead'.

 Errol Flynn sings a chorus only version of "Lily of Laguna" in the 1954 British film “Lilacs in the Spring”, released in the US as Let's Make Up.

 In the 1960s the song was performed by a British blackface group on the BBC's The Black and White Minstrel Show.
 Later sensitivities eventually made this whole genre and the original lyrics of the song unacceptable for public broadcasting.

 In the television series All Creatures Great and Small, the song is sung by farmer Harold Ingledew in the episode "Attendant Problems", and by the Darrowby bell ringers in the episode "Alarms and Excursions".

 We Are The Navy Blues, the team song of the Australian Football League club Carlton, uses the tune of the chorus of "Lily of Laguna".

+The song can be heard being sung in the background of Saturday Night and Sunday Morning.

+"Lily of Laguna" is also referenced in The Smiths song "Girl Afraid" by the lyrics, "She doesn't even like me; And I know because she said so."